JFoederer/robotframeworkMBT/README.md

     ...    :OUT: postcard.wish=${your_wish}
 ```

 The first scenario has no dependencies and can be executed at any time.
 This is evident from the fact that the scenario does not have any given-steps.
 From the `*model info*` we see that no dependencies need to be resolved before going into the first step: _When you buy a new postcard_.
-This is indicated by the `:IN:` expression which is `None`.
+This is indicated by the `:IN:` condition which is `None`.
 After completing the step, a new domain term is available, `postcard`, as a result of the `:OUT:` statement `new postcard`.
 The following then-step adds detail to the postcard by adding a property.
 Setting `postcard.wish=None` in the `:OUT:` statement indicates that _you have a blank postcard_.

 The second scenario has a dependency to the first scenario, due to the given-step: _Given you have a blank postcard_.
 This is expressed by the `:IN:` expression stating that you need a postcard, that does not have a wish on it yet.
 How this works, is by evaluating the expressions according to this schema: